koreo-dev/koreo.dev/docs/function-test.md

 :::

-For cases where list order should be ignored or treating a list as a map is required, you may use the compare directives to alter the resource validation.
-These are not typically required within tests, but are sometimes helpful.
+For cases where list order should be ignored or treating a list as a map is required, you may use the [compare directives](./resource-function.md#compare-directives) to alter the resource validation.
+These are not typically required within tests but are sometimes helpful:

     - `x-koreo-compare-as-set`
     - `x-koreo-compare-as-map`

-The directives behave as describes within the ResourceFunction documentation.
+The directives behave as described within the [ResourceFunction documentation](./resource-function.md#compare-directives).
 Place them within the `expectResource` body, just as for the Target Resource Specification.